-EXCEPTION: (UNIFIED) The game is not forfeited, but an out must be declared when two players of the same sex bat back-to-back.
+EXCEPTION: (UNIFIED) When there are legal numbers of athletes and Unified partners, the game is not forfeited, but an out must be declared when two athletes or Unified partners bat back-to-back.

-4. Starting Players
+14.4 Starting Players

 A starting player shall be official when the line-up card is inspected, and approved, by the plate umpire and team representative at the pre-game meeting.